IQMLatUAB/DeepBTSeg-executable/README.md

 5..Click “Submit job for selected model” to transmit this job to the server for processing or click “Submit jobs for all models” to apply all models on the current DICOM image series.

+6.Click "Check job" under the "Action" menu or "Update status for all jobs" button to refresh the job status and messages from the remote server, which shown in matlab command window.

-6.Click "Export results" under the action menu to save processing results as DICOM RTSS file  when the job status is "Completed".
+7.Click "Export results" under the "Action" menu to save processing results as DICOM RTSS file  when the job status is "Completed".
 Make sure you export results before you close DeepBTSeg because non-save results will be automatically eliminated.